lhehnke/lhehnke.github.io/_posts/2018-01-25-text_mining_the_room.md

 <p align="center"><img src="https://raw.githubusercontent.com/lhehnke/lhehnke.github.io/master/img/text-mining-room/plot2.png" width="550px" height="500px" vspace="50px"/></p>

 We can see in the `NRC` sentiments plot that most words in The Room's screenplay are negatively scored, followed by positively scored words.
-By calculating `Bing` sentiment scores next, we can explore this finding further.

 ## Positive and negative words

+By calculating `Bing` sentiment scores next, we can explore the previous finding further.

 ```r
 # Calculate contributions to positive and negative sentiments (bing) by word